LineageOS/lineage_wiki/pages/how-tos/bugs.md

     - Example: the fingerprint sensor on your device has never worked, and Android shows it as a toaster.

 Please be sure to fill out every field with accurate information.
 It doesn't matter if your baseband version has nothing to do with a lock screen animation issue, if it is not there your bug will be removed.
 [Logcats](/logcat.html) *must* be attached for all bugs, and *must* be captured right after reproducing the issue.

+## Discussion

+In case it is not clear if an issue is a bug or a feature request, ask in `#lineageOS` on freenode.
+This channel can also be reached via a [webinterface](https://webchat.freenode.net/?channels=lineageOS).